 4 Corner shop, Indoor dining with spacious space.
 Variety choice of food to be ordered.
 2 set of menu books available, 1 for ALA carte, 1 for set menu.
 I tried the pig stomach noodle soup and also the lousufan soup.
 Food was good.
 Also ordered a set of toast bread with drinks (teh c).
 Lovely .

-The signature Dry Lo C Fun and the pork stomach soup are popular choices, along with crispy Thai tofu and freshly fried wantons.
+The signature Dry Lo C Fun and the old mince pork noodle are popular choices.
+Many also enjoy the crispy Thai tofu and pork tendon balls.

-Peak hours can be busy and parking is harder to find then, so visiting slightly outside typical meal times is recommended for a more relaxed experience.
+Peak hours can make parking a challenge, so visiting outside typical meal times may offer a quieter experience.

-The restaurant accepts debit and credit cards as well as NFC mobile payments for convenient checkout.
+They accept debit and credit cards as well as NFC mobile payments for convenience.

 | Monday | 08:00 AM - 11:00 PM |